Romanian tax residence explained in details

 then he will be subject to taxation in Romania only for the income gained from Romanian sources.
 In the example given above, this will be only the salary income generated from activities rendered on Romanian territory.

-Other Romanian sourced income that may be subject to tax reporting in Romania are: dividends received from Romanian companies, rental income generated from renting of Romanian property, income from freelancing activities (self-employment) rendered on the Romanian territory, etc.
+Other Romanian sourced income that may be subject to tax reporting in Romania are: dividends received from Romanian companies, rental income generated from renting of Romanian property, income from freelancing activities (self-employment) rendered on the Romanian territory, interest generated from Romanian banks, etc.

 Important notice: salary income is not necessarily subject to taxation based on tax residence status, but rather based on the place where those employment activities are carried out by the individual.